ericgolftourney/StoreLocatorPlus/readme.txt

 * Additional search form elements.
 * The CSS Themes system.

+= What are Store Pages? =

+Store Pages are a new WordPress page type that are created from the location data you have entered in your Store Locator Plus locations database.
+Store Pages have their own categories and can be managed separately from the main WordPress site pages.
+Store Pages content is fully accessible from your standard WordPress search and menu interface, providing a great way to get SEO value from your location data.

+Store Pages is a paid add-on for the free Store Locator Plus product.
+When you purchase the Store Pages add-on new features will be added to the base product.

+Please see the [Store Locator Plus website](http://www.storelocatorplus.com) for the latest feature list.

 = What happened to the Plus Pack? =

 We renamed it the Pro Pack.
 Your Plus Pack license will work for the Pro Pack.